 d).
 Take on other tasks which aim to improve the goals of the foundation, for example:

-protecting a human and/or animal species and/or collect evidence of an environmental crime in order to alert the public and/or bring criminal prosecution against an offender;
+protecting a human and/or animal species and/or collect evidence of environmental crime in order to alert the public and/or bring a criminal prosecution against an offender;

 intervene during a criminal environmental act;

 provide technological support during humanitarian problems or disasters.

 Our philosophy is straightforward.
 We dedicate our services and technology to protect and support people in crisis and conserve the environment.
 Smart Parks seeks to work collaboratively with partners who have a similar mission and meet our strict ethical standards.